hippiex/hippiex.github.io/_posts/2016-03-03-ssl-amazon-linux-ec2-apache.markdown

 {% endhighlight %}

-It's important to change the permissions on the file sor Apache and OpenSSL will not work.
+It's important to change the permissions on the file for Apache and OpenSSL will not work.

 ### Configure Apache SSL